 5. Protect yourself and your stem cells from radiation

 When you read this you probably are thinking of dental or chest x-rays or CT scans, but I think a far more important source of radiation for most of us is UV light from the sun.

 It is smart to protect your skin stem cells.
 Become an educated user of sunscreens and about sun exposure.
 Their use is complex and in fact may be harmful if misused as most of us do.
 In any case, the best protection from skin cancer is shade or if you have to be out in the sun, clothing.
 Do not let sunscreen increase your sun exposure dramatically or its use will backfire.

-Finally, something that is not recommended.
+Finally, something that I actively do not recommend.
 Stem cell supplements are not of any use based on today’s clearest evidence.
 They are at best a huge waste of money and at worst a risk to your health.

 As an update in 2020, I have recently reviewed stem cell supplements and found they are mostly hype at best, and at worst could do some harm.

 4 thoughts on “Five possible natural stem cell boosts (but do your homework)”